jts307/MazeProject1/DESIGN.md

 - Only one function, *main*, which validates arguments, establishes a connection with the server, creates a log file, and creates/initializes avatar threads.
 #### In avatar.c:
 1. *Avatar_play* will take the Avatar struct argument from *AM_Startup.c*.
 It will then wait for a message from the server.
-2. If the message received is `AM_AVATAR_TURN` then *main* calls methods from the *maze* module which will handle all logic that pertains to updating nodes within the maze structure and guessing which directions must exist.
-The *maze* functions will return control to *main*.
+2. If the message received is `AM_AVATAR_TURN` then *avatar_play* calls methods from the *maze* module which will handle all logic that pertains to updating nodes within the maze structure and guessing which directions must exist.
+The *maze* functions will return control to *avatar_play*.
 3. *avatar_play* will write any updates of the avatars’ positions to the log file.
-4. *avatar_play* will call functions from the *graphics* module, two to be exact.
-One will draw to standard output the current maze structure and another will draw the avatars within that maze structure.
-They both will return control to *main*.
+4. *avatar_play* will call a function from the *graphics* module.
+It will draw to standard output the current maze structure and the avatars within that maze structure.
+This will return control to *avatar_play*.
-5. *main* then calls the *determine_goal* function which will find the closest node out of the other avatars and center point, and set that as an avatar’s goal node.
-After this, the function returns control to *main*.
-6. *main* then calls *calculate_next_move* which will calculate an avatar’s next ‘best’ move given an avatar, its goal node and the maze structure.
-This returns control to *main*, which sends this best move to the server.
+5. *avatar_play* then will find the closest node out of the other avatars and center point, and set that as an avatar’s goal node.
+Then it will calculate an avatar's next ‘best’ move given an avatar, its goal node and the maze structure.
-7. If *avatar_play* receives any error messages or `AM_MAZE_SOLVED`, it will do any necessary clean up to free up memory used by the priority queues and maze structures, and close the log file.
+6. If *avatar_play* receives any error messages or `AM_MAZE_SOLVED`, it will do any necessary clean up to free up memory used by the priority queues and maze structures, and close the log file.

 ### Testing Plan
 #### *Unit Testing*